ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MODULE_INVENTORY.md

 **Class**: `EnergyBasedSolitonHealer`
 **Role**: Repairs structurally damaged solitons by gradient descent on a learnable energy surface.

 Implements EBM-style soliton preservation: a stable configuration is a **soliton template** (cosine modulated by golden ratio + dynamic prime-based modulation, normalized to unit energy).
-The energy function `E(state, target) = ‖A(state−target)‖² + b·state` measures distance from this template with learnable quadratic and linear terms. `heal_soliton()` performs iterative gradient ascent on `−∇E` (negative gradient = healing direction) with adaptive rate: strong healing when `E > margin`, gentle stabilization otherwise. `update_energy_function()` shapes the energy surface contrastively using a hinge loss.
+The energy function `E(state, target) = A(statetarget) + bstate` measures distance from this template with learnable quadratic and linear terms. `heal_soliton()` performs iterative gradient ascent on `E` (negative gradient = healing direction) with adaptive rate: strong healing when `E > margin`, gentle stabilization otherwise. `update_energy_function()` shapes the energy surface contrastively using a hinge loss.
 Used during the spectral coherence repair cascade.

 ---